iotaledger/iri/python-regression/README.md

 _Note: To negate running the tests using the flag requires the `!` and flag to be wrapped in parentheses as shown above_

 The same flag can be used for several scenarios, and they will all either be included or negated by this flag.

+### _*DB Descriptions:*_
+##### _Machine 1_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/LS_Test_Db_With_LS_Db.tar.gz - Full LocalSnapshot test db
+synced to milestone 10321 and a local snapshot at 10220.
+Contains mostly 0 value transactions with a few spends early on to generate the localsnapshot-db as well as to provide transactions for pruning reference

+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/LS_Test_DB_and_Snapshot.tar - Full LocalSnapshot test db
+synced to milestone 10321 without any localsnapshots-db.

+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/LS_Test_LS_Db.tar.gz - No LocalSnapshot test db provided, instead the localsnapshot-db from index 10220 is provided instead.

+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/PruningTestDB.tar - A full db synced to milestone 15000
+containing a mix of value and 0 value transactions that will be pruned once the node takes its snapshot.
+This is used to ensure that any transaction below the threshold is pruned correctly.

+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/SpentAddressesTestDB.tar - A full db synced to milestone 10100 with a mix of value and 0 value transactions that will be pruned once the node takes its snapshot.
+This is used to ensure that spent addresses are persisted in the local snapshot data after pruning occurs.

+##### _Machine 2_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/Blowball_Tests_db.tar - A full db synced to milestone 27.
+There are several tips surrounding the last milestone, and the test is used to ensure that new transactions aren't attaching en masse to the last milestone present.

+##### _Machine 3_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/Transactions_Tests_db.tar - A small db synced to milestone 50 with a snapshot file containing a list of addresses preset for value spending.
+This DB is used to test value and non value transactions and their inclusion in the next milestone.

+##### _Machine 4_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/testnet_files.tgz - A full db synced to milestone 8412 used for testing basic api commands.

+##### _Machine 5_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/Stitching_tests_db.tar - A full db synced to milestone 37
+with a large subtangle that is building beside the main tangle.
+This db is used to test the success or failure of stitching this subtangle back into the original.

+##### _Machine 6_
+https://s3.eu-central-1.amazonaws.com/iotaledger-dbfiles/dev/Validation_tests_db.tar - A full db containing 2 separate
+synchronisation points.
+The first point is hit at milestone 37, where the last milestone issued with valid signatures is present.
+The db contains several more milestones that have been attached without a valid signature.
+The test will sync to 37 if a valid signature is required and 45 if not.